 I never went to the doctor and I didn’t practice for the second week in a row.
 I couldn’t do anything but run.
 I couldn’t punch at all.
 I couldn’t grapple because I couldn’t grab anything.
 I shadow boxed a bit, but that became too depressing.
 I couldn’t even close my hand into a fist because my finger had swelled up with the trauma.

 A week passed and the wound was still gaping.
 It was in a tough spot because it was right on the joint.
 In hindsight, I should have just gotten stiches, I thought.
-I got an idea and walked down to the stationary store near my apartment and purchased a bottle of Super Glue.
+I got an idea and walked to a store near my apartment and bought a bottle of Super Glue.
 Back at my apartment, I pressed the two flaps of skin together and applied the glue to the open wound.
 By some miracle, I managed to close the wound without gluing my fingers together.

 There was only one week until my fight and I basically hadn’t trained in two weeks.
 I was running every day, but just slow long distance work to help lose the weight.
 I still couldn’t close my fist though, so I passed the third week without training as well.
 My coach Ivan started to get concerned.
 He told me that I didn’t have to fight if I didn’t want to.
 I could still back out.
 He was worried that I wasn’t training.
 He had a lot on the line with this fight.